 yum install mc

-Here you can select a file that you want to edit using F4 or create a new one by pressing SHIFT+F4.
-If there are multiple editors installed on the system, you need to select the one you want to use first.
+Here you can select the file you want to edit through F4 or create a new one by pressing SHIFT+F4.
+If several editors are installed in the system, you first need to select the one you will use.
 Choose mcedit.
-If another editor is already selected, click with the mouse (or press F9) in the top menu bar Options - Configuration and check the box Use internal edit (with the mouse or the space button) and then click OK at the bottom.
+If another editor is already selected, click with the mouse (or press the F9 button) on the top menu panel Options - Configuration and check the Use internal edit box (with the mouse or the space button) and then at the bottom OK.

-You can also launch the editor from the command line.
-To do this, execute one of the following commands:
+The editor can also be launched from the command line.
+To do this, execute one of the commands:

 mcedit